tti0/global-journey/README.md

 + Customisable units (from miles, km, or nm)
 + Customisable journey start and end locations
 + Percentage covered indication
-+ Success message when 100% of the journey has been compelted
++ Success message when 100% of the journey has been completed
 + Fully responsive design (using Bulma CSS)
-+ Automatic delpoyment to production with GitHub Actions
++ Automatic deployment to production with GitHub Actions

 ### Desirable future features